Potassium and High Blood Pressure

 One of the key recommendations from the guidelines is to "consume potassium-rich foods, such as fruits and vegetables".

-Bottom Line: The recommended daily intake of potassium for all healthy adults is 4,700 mg.
+The recommended daily intake of potassium for all healthy adults is 4,700 mg.
+But most Americans only consume half the recommended amount.
 Bananas, beans, tofu and potatoes are all rich sources of potassium.
 Many fruits and vegetables are also good sources of potassium.
 Try baking, roasting or steaming when cooking vegetables.
 Avoid boiling as potassium leaches out into the water during cooking.
 Speak to your doctor before taking potassium supplements, especially if you have kidney related health problems.

 Notes on the diet: In general, a diet that emphasizes fruits & vegetables, whole grains and low-fat dairy appears effective in shaving points off a blood pressure reading.
 In particular, shedding pounds, cutting down on sodium, boosting potassium intake and limiting alcohol are all proven ways to help control blood pressure.